D-Baines/atams/README.md

 ### Includes & Core Setup
 The Node library is compatible with single and dual-core micro-controllers.
 The user can decide which setup is more appropriate for their use case, but should aim to minimise Atams communications response times for the best Atams Bus performance.

-- **Minimising Response Times:** Care should be taken when using Atams alongside user code containing lengthy, high-priority, device functions.
-If user device functions run at the same priority or higher than an Atams comms update function, the response time of the Node could be at least up to the length of time it takes these user functions to run.
+- **Minimising Response Times:** Care should be taken when using Atams alongside user code containing high-priority, device functions.
+If user device functions run at the same priority or higher than an Atams comms update function, the response time of the Node could be up to, or greater than, the length of time it takes these user functions to run.
 One solution for RTOS based systems can be to run the `Atams::updateCommsBlocking(void)` function in a higher priority thread than any user device functions.
 If this is not possible, the second core of a dual-core MCU can be used to run Atams communications for the quickest Node response times.

 - **Single Core Includes:** If the Atams Node library is used on a single core platform, all the necessary Node device functions become accessible with the following header include:
     ```cpp